 UPDATED December 18th, 2020: Added news of Preview Call History rolling out to Google My Business

 As we approach Christmas, there seems to be no let-up in the fast pace of updates and tests in Google My Business.
-At BrightLocal, we may have been busy releasing a detailed piece of research, a complete local SEO guide and an entire learning Academy, but that won’t stop us catching you up on all the latest Google My Business news over the past month.
+At BrightLocal, we may have been busy releasing a detailed piece of research and an entire learning Academy, but that won’t stop us catching you up on all the latest Google My Business news over the past month.

 Between official updates, rumored tests and new features, there’s a lot to cover, so strap in!